Squad-Mandalore/ttfrontend/README.md

 ### Setup on Other Distributions and Operating Systems

-For non-Arch Linux users, please refer to the [Flutter online documentation](https://docs.flutter.dev/) for setup instructions tailored to your operating system.
+For non-Arch Linux users, please refer to the [Flutter online documentation](https://docs.flutter.dev/) for setup instructions done for your operating system.

 ## Running the Application